genestack/sdk/odm_sdk/scripts/internal/README.md

 # README.md

-These scripts are designed for generating source files for some predefined dictionaries, which are uploaded by the initial image.
-The source files can be found in the `odm-init` S3 buckets.
+The directory contains scripts that are designed for generating source files for some predefined dictionaries, which are uploaded by the initial image.
+The source files can be found in the `odm-init` S3 bucket.
 These scripts serve as a backup solution in case the original data is lost.

 ## Scripts Description